Homaei/DigitalTwin-Water-ML/README.md

      ```

 2. **Run the Jupyter Notebook**:
-   - The core of the project is contained in the Jupyter notebook `Water_Consumption_Forecasting.ipynb`.
+   - The project's core is in the Jupyter notebook `Water_Consumption_Forecasting.ipynb`.
 Open it to explore the data and model workflow:
      ```
      jupyter notebook Water_Consumption_Forecasting.ipynb
      ```